KeenanKunzelman/htb_write_ups/lame/writeup.md

 ## Some Things I Learned

 > Although this box was very easy and I pretty much took the metasploit script kiddie route I definetely had a lot of fun doing it.
 I didn't really learn anything new in terms of offensive security but I did learn a lot about the distccd service.
-I really think this is a brilliant idea if implemented correctly
+I really think it is a brilliant idea if implemented correctly